FAQ

 Long answer: Peepoo is a personal single-use toilet that sanitises human excreta shortly after defecation, thereby preventing the faeces from contaminating the immediate area as well as the surrounding environment.

-Whenever and wherever it’s needed, Peepoo can easily be used – without waiting for public or political action.
-Always available, always sanitary and unused by anyone else, Peepoo allows each individual person total privacy.
+Whenever and wherever it’s needed, Peepoo can be used – without waiting for public or political action.
+Always available, always sanitary and unused by anyone else, Peepoo allows privacy and a home toilet.

 Peepoo can function as an everyday toilet, a complementary one at night, at work or in school.
 Because of its low cost, Peepoo can be used regularly at home or only when needed.